Alexei Mitrofanov (ice hockey)

-Alexei Mitrofanov (born June 11, 1994) is a Russian professional ice hockey forward.
-He is currently playing with HC Yugra of the Supreme Hockey League (VHL).
+Alexei Mitrofanov (born June 11, 1994) is a Russian professional ice hockey forward who plays with HC Yugra of the Supreme Hockey League (VHL).

 Career

-Mitrofanov played 55 games with Tolpar Ufa during the 2013-14 season, scoring 40 goals and 52 assists in to lead the MHL in goals, assists, and points.
+Mitrofanov played 55 games with Tolpar Ufa during the 2013–14 season, scoring 40 goals and 52 assists in to lead the MHL in goals, assists, and points.
 He was named to the 2013–2014 MHL All-Star Game.
 The following season, he played two games in the Kontinental Hockey League for Salavat Yulaev Ufa.